 TULIP: The perfect floral gift for people not so fond of fragrant blooms.
 Tulips are bulb-cultivated, brightly colored flowers with little or no floral scent.
 Typically blooming just after the Crocuses, Tulips are most appreciated for adding a splash of vibrant color to early spring.

-VIOLET: A flower whose color is a distinct combination of pink, purple and blue.
+VIOLET: Found in almost any Dictionary of Flowers, the color of a violet is a distinct combination of pink, purple and blue.
 The Violet shares its name with a band of the rainbow, which matches the flower's hue most closely.
 Violets are a popular edible favorite.